 Nonbelievers win suit over Pennsylvania House prayer policy

-HARRISBURG, Pa. – A federal judge is halting the Pennsylvania House of Representatives' policy banning nonbelievers from giving the invocations made at the start of legislative floor sessions.
+HARRISBURG, Pa. – A federal judge is halting the Pennsylvania House of Representatives' policy banning nonbelievers from giving the invocations at the start of legislative floor sessions.

-U.S. Middle District Judge Christopher Conner on Wednesday sided with atheists, agnostics, freethinkers and humanists who challenged the policy that has limited the opening prayers to those who believe in God or a divine or higher power.
+U.S. Middle District Judge Christopher Conner on Wednesday sided with atheists, agnostics, freethinkers and humanists who challenged the policy, which limits the opening prayers to those who believe in God or a divine or higher power.

 Conner says the restrictions on who may serve as guest chaplain violate the U.S. Constitution's prohibition on making laws that establish a religion.